flyingmachine/brave-clojure-web/content/concurrency.md

 ### Simple Queueing

+So far you've looked at some simple ways to combine futures, delays, and promises to make your concurrent programs a little safer.
+In this section, you'll use a macro to combine futures and promises in a slightly more complex manner.
+You might not necessarily ever use this code, but it'll show the power of these simple tools a bit more.

 Sometimes the best way to handle concurrent tasks is to re-serialize them.
 You can do that by placing your tasks onto a queue.
 In this example, you'll make API calls to pull random quotes from